3.3.3 Safeguarding Children Living in Families with Drug and / or Alcohol Misuse Protocol

 - Impact on education attendance and attainment;

-- Physical health risks including ingestion of drugs /alcohol, lack of attention being paid to the child's medical needs;
+- Physical health risks including ingestion of drugs /alcohol, lack of attention being paid to the child's medical and dental needs;

-- Secrecy, stigma and shame leading to poor peer relationships.
+- Secrecy, stigma and shame leading to the children having poor peer relationships.

 The short and long term impact on children will depend on a combination of factors including their age, level of understanding, personality, circumstances, coping strategies and degree of external support.
 Additionally, children's responses can alter over time as circumstances change and children adopt alternative coping strategies.